SAP-samples/btp-kickstart-your-journey-with-architecture/README.md

 ## Contributing

+Please refer to our [contribution guidelines](./CONTRIBUTING.md).
 If you wish to contribute code, offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

+## Code of Conduct

+To facilitate a nice, friendly, and open environment for all, [check out our code of conduct](./CODE_OF_CONDUCT.md).

 ## License